Asus Chromebit CS10 with USB and Bluetooth and Internal Memory

 Taking a note from the success of Intel stick, this time, Google in a partnership with Chinese hardware vendor Asus has introduced the Asus Chromebit in the world market.
 The very new computer stick is a pen drive shaped portable Chrome OS.

 For your information, the Chromo OS is a Google’s initiative to make a simple and stable operating system much like Android for a personal computer.
+Read also Why You Should Not Buy The Intel Compute Stick.

-The Asus Chromebit is a next generation portable device in the shape of a pen drive.
+Know about Chromebit: The Asus Chromebit is a next generation portable device in the shape of a pen drive.
 Plug the device into any Laptop or TV or Monitor to turn it into a full-fledged Desktop platform.
 It comes with a vast variety of features, which were initially available in a chrome book machine.
 Further, it makes easier to use top Google products such as Google Doc, Google Music, and mouth watering innovative & creative applications available at the play store.

 To get it running all you need to do is push it, in an HDMI port, connect a port power source and now you are good to go.
 In addition, it requires a separate keyboard and a mouse that too connected via Bluetooth or a USB dongle.
 It does not come with internal battery setup.